Provide meaningful and accurate environmental information and dialogue

 We also know that, sometimes, reducing food waste requires getting a little creative in the kitchen.
 To help our consumers get the most out of their food, we encourage them to try new recipes specially created to turn leftovers into tasty, nutritious meals.

 Rolling out plant-based products for the planet

 Seeing an increased demand from consumers for more plant-based products, our Garden Gourmet brand introduced two new options to its portfolio in 2019.
-The new Incredible Mince, available in several European countries, and an improved version of the Incredible Burger are made from a blend of soya and natural vegetable extracts.
+The new Sensational Mince, available in several European countries, and an improved version of the Sensational Burger are made from a blend of soya and natural vegetable extracts.
 Read about the health benefits of our plant-based options.